ayomideogunjobi/ayomideogunjobi/README.md

+# Hello :)
-- 👋 Hi, I’m @ayomideogunjobi
+- I’m Ayomide
-- 👀 I’m interested in computer engineering in the medical field
+- I’m currently studying computer engineering, and at the moment I'm an aspiring full-stack develooper.
-- 🌱 I’m currently learning how to code in C++ and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: she/they
+- Pronouns: she/her
-- ⚡ Fun fact: I've never broken a bone!

 <!---
 ayomideogunjobi/ayomideogunjobi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.